zhengli97/ATPrompt/README.md

 sh scripts/coop/xd_train.sh
 ```

-3. After training, evaluate the model on other recognition dataset.
-For example, the modal trained with **seed 1** has the best performance.
+3. After training, evaluate the model on other recognition datasets.
+For example, the model trained with **seed 1** has the best performance.
+So we evaluate its performance like this:

 ```bash
 # Cross-dataset